Peter Morris (ice hockey)

-Peter Morris (born June 29, 1955) is a Canadian former professional ice hockey player who played in the World Hockey Association (WHA).
+Peter Morris (born June 29, 1955) is a Canadian former professional ice hockey winger who played in the World Hockey Association (WHA).

+Career

 Drafted in the sixth round of the 1975 NHL Amateur Draft by the Pittsburgh Penguins, Morris opted to play in the WHA after being selected by the Edmonton Oilers in the second round of the 1975 WHA Amateur Draft.
 He played parts of two WHA seasons for the Oilers.

+Personal life

-His father, Frank Morris, played in the Canadian Football League.
+Morris's father, Frank Morris, played in the Canadian Football League.